nikoelt/WhisperAttack/README.md

 ## Stopping UAC Messages When Running VoiceAttack as Admin

+**Running VoiceAttack as administrator is not recommended.
+Do not do these steps unless you really need to run VA with admin privileges
+**
-If you want to avoid UAC prompts every time a voice command is sent while running VoiceAttack as administrator, follow these steps:
+However, if you want to avoid UAC prompts every time a voice command is sent while running VoiceAttack as administrator, follow these steps:

 ---